 skin resurfacing Options

 All patients receive a customized treatment that targets their specific needs using the most appropriate skin resurfacing plan.
-Dr. Goldschmidt utilizes the following skin resurfacing techniques:
+Dr. Goldschmidt uses the following skin resurfacing techniques:

 - Involves removing dead skin and treating textural concerns